Kyriosity/read-write/README+/software/design/names/README.md

   <p align="center"><b>O&thinsp;t&thinsp;h&thinsp;e&thinsp;r&thinsp;w&thinsp;i&thinsp;s&thinsp;e</b></p>

-#### one wading through the thorns of poorly denominated and labyrinthine (or flat) code, abatis of docu will curse application complexity, learning curve, selected technologies, and fate, but at least the naming.
+#### one wading through the thorns of wretched denominations, code labyrinthine (or plains), and abatis of docu will curse application complexity, learning curve, selected technologies, and fate, but at least the naming.
 </td></tr></table>

 ## Categorization

 _Categorization_ (aka _classification_) is more profound than breaking collocations and sentences and building the folder hierarchy &thinsp;&mdash;&thinsp; **it&nbsp;frames abstractions.**

-If folks could categorize myriads of wretched boulders in the _Oort cloud_ and paltry insects, it must not be a big deal for unique by-nature software entities.
+If enthusiasts could categorize myriads of pathetic boulders in the _Oort cloud_ and paltry insects, it must not be a meltdown for unique by-nature software entities.

-The challenge is the accurate layout.
-Our imagination tries to align doubtful and even bizarre names to the right meaning and aliases, but takes on trust their categories.
+The challenge is to layout accurately.
+Our imagination tries to correctly align doubtful and even bizarre names to right meanings and aliases, but takes on trust their categories.

 \___________\
 As a negative experiebce, GitHub is full of shallow folders and huge lists, even for corporate projects.
 Namespaces of frameworks and languages may look like a verbal dump.

 ### Tags

 The only limitation of categorization is the strict tree hierarchy.
-Tags may rationally dissolve it, though frameworks IDEs provide little support for it.
+Tags may rationally dissolve it, though frameworks and IDEs provide limited support for them.

 ## How to name...